7 personal loan mistakes that could cost you money

 4. Overlooking fees and penalties

-Not every lender charges fees, but most will have an origination fee and late fee.
-When you research lenders, consider how much it will cost you to borrow in addition to the interest rate offered.
+Not every lender charges fees, but many impose an origination fee and late fees.
+When you research lenders, consider how much it will cost you to borrow beyond the interest rate offered.

 Some loans come with fees that could be costly if overlooked, including:

-- Origination fees are the processing fees assessed by the lender to set up the loan and typically range from 1 percent to 12 percent of the loan amount.
-Most lenders deduct the origination fee from your borrowed funds, though some add it instead.
+- Origination fees are the processing fees assessed by the lender to set up the loan and typically range from 1 to 12 percent of the loan amount.
+The origination fee is typically deducted from your borrowed funds before you receive them, so you may need to borrow extra money to account for the fee.

 - Returned check fees are the penalties you’ll be charged if your payment can’t be processed because you have insufficient funds in your account.

 - Application fees are charged for the privilege of applying for a loan.
-Reputable personal loan lenders do not typically charge an application fee.
+Reputable personal loan lenders don’t typically charge an application fee.

 - Prepayment penalties are the fees the lender charges if you pay the loan off early.
 These are also rare among reputable lenders.